Where do I park?

 Triage refers to the process of examining patients and placing them in the order they will be seen and treated by a physician.

-You will be triaged after you register in the Emergency Department.
+You will be triaged after you register in the emergency department.
 A registered nurse will ask questions about your illness, injury or medical history and will perform a brief exam to determine the severity of your condition.
 The wait time is then determined by your clinical needs.
 Patients who have life-threatening or very serious needs will be taken first and not in the order of arrival.

 What is Fast Track?

-If during triage a patient is determined to have a minor illness or injury, he or she will be escorted to the Fast Track area.
+During triage, if a patient is determined to have a minor illness or injury, he or she will be escorted to the Fast Track area.
 There, you will be seen by a physician assistant or nurse practitioner with specialized training in emergency medicine.
 Fast Track is designed to get you treated and discharged more quickly.

 I need urgent dental care.
 Can you treat me?

-The Dental Emergency Care Clinic is located in Postle Hall at 305 W. 12th Ave. on the 1st floor.
+The Dental Emergency Care Clinic is located in Postle Hall at 305 W. 12th Ave. on the first floor.
 For directions please click here.
 If you have questions, contact the Dental Emergency Care Clinic at 614-292-2751, option 1.